StayAtHomeCoder/Kaawale.io/README.md

 ## Overview

-Ku Ka'awale is a web application designed to visualize campus occupancy.
+Ku Ka'awale (to stand apart) is a web application designed to visualize campus occupancy.
+In light of the COVID-19 pandemic, as well as for the eventual transition back into in-person learning, the application is designed to identify patterns of use scheduled and unscheduled patterns of use to improve future scheduling, reduce the spread of COVID-19 on campus, and increase the efficiency of campus scheduling procedures and operations.

 The application is built using:
-- [Meteor-application-template-react](https://github.com/ics-software-engineering/meteor-application-template-react)for component-based UI implementation and routing.
+- [Meteor-application-template-react](https://github.com/ics-software-engineering/meteor-application-template-react)for component-based UI implementation and
+routing.
 - [Google Map API]()for the map and data

 ## User Guide